 We took a full day trip which I would recommend.
 There is a lot to see and boy is it beautiful.
 I won’t lie, there are a lot of people out there wanting to see all the beauty as well.
 It’s still a must see.
 There are overnight trips where you will wake up with no one around.
 It’s actually affordable if you are willing to sleep with others on the deck of the boat.
 Next time we might do that.

 It was about an hour away after we left the dock.
 Our first stop was a beautiful cave with a window crack at the back of the cave looking out on the most beautiful tiny little cove.
+Check out our Instagram page, you will see it there.

 From there we went to the famous James Bond Island.
-Most of us have seen it at the movies.
+Most of us have seen it in the movies.
 I don’t know, but it was so beautiful even in the movie it seemed like a fantasy like the rest of the movie, but it’s real and it is stunning.

 After lunch we went back into the tiny islands and we boarded rowed rafts that carried just 2 and we went on a peaceful trip through and the waterways surrounding the islands.
 We got rained on, but it was all good.
 We then were taken to a small resort island where we could swim, bask in the sun or have a tropical drink to cool off.